ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2023-02-14-tagalog-gold-standard.md

 {:style="text-align: center;"}

-Some of these methods produce what we usually call  **silver-standard data**.
+I will focus on **supervised** and **few-shot learning** in this blog post.
+Because most of these approaches require a substantial amount of data, we need to take advantage of existing corpora.
+One way is to use *silver-standard data*.
 Their annotations are automatically generated, either by a statistical model trained from a similar language or a knowledge base.
 Silver-standard data may not be accurate or trustworthy, but they are faster and cheaper to create.

-### ...by bootstrapping with the data we have
+### ...by bootstrapping the data we have

-The best way to work with silver-standard data is to use them for bootstrapping the annotations of a much larger and diverse dataset.
+The best way to work with silver-standard data is to use them for bootstrapping the annotations of a much larger and diverse dataset, thereby producing *gold-standard annotations*.
 By bootstrapping the annotations, we reduce the cognitive load of labeling and focus more on correcting the model's outputs rather than labeling from scratch.
-The figure below illustrates the workflow I'm following:
+The figure below illustrates the workflow I'm
+following:

 ![](/assets/png/tagalog-gold-standard/silver_standard_framework.png){:width="650px"}
 {:style="text-align: center;"}